Best DVRs for cord cutters

 It's not perfect -- it really needs a Fire TV stick to work (and a Prime membership is also helpful) -- but its combination of features and flexibility put it over the top.
 At $220-plus it's not cheap, but at least it comes with an onboard hard drive.
 And there's no monthly fee.

 While you'll need a Fire TV Stick to watch on a TV, the lack of any ongoing fees makes the Recast very attractive.
-Amazon says it is also working to improve the visibility of live TV within its interface, which will make it even more easy to use.
+Amazon says it is also working to improve the visibility of live TV within its interface, which will make it even easier to use.
+Read our Amazon Fire TV Recast review.

-If you want a traditional set-top DVR, the TiVo Bolt OTA is your best option.
+Though it's been replaced by the Edge if you want a traditional set-top DVR, the TiVo Bolt OTA is still your best option.
 While it's pricier than the other products here (with service included), it also offers a ton of features including streaming apps, packaged with TiVo's superb interface.

 While TiVo has the best name recognition of the three devices, the Bolt is not the "gotcha" you would expect from a company that basically invented the modern DVR.
 The Bolt relies a little too heavily on streaming apps and it's twice as expensive -- or more -- than the other two.
+Read CNET's review.

 When paired with a Sling TV subscription, the AirTV provides the local channels that the service lacks.
 While you can use it on its own without paying extra money per month, the Amazon Fire TV Recast offers a better overall experience.
 And you need to add an external hard drive (not included) to make the AirTV function as a true DVR.
+Read CNET's review.

 Three more options